This post may contain affiliate links. Find more info in my disclaimer.

 Rafting tours run May to the end of September, but spring snow melt means the rapids are too dangerous for most early in the season.
 July to mid-September is the best time to go.
 In summer you get a nice combination of exciting rapids and calm stretches where you can appreciate your surroundings.
 The weather is also perfect for a little dip in the 10°C (50°F) water… if you’re brave enough!

-Today, the Tara Đjurđevića Bridge is a major attraction and it’s the best place to see the canyon if you can’t raft down it.
+The Tara Đjurđevića Bridge is a major attraction and it’s the best place to see the canyon if you can’t raft down it.
 You can walk along the footpath to the middle of the bridge and from here you’ll get stunning views in both directions.
-You can also watch people zipline from one side of the canyon to the other.
+You can even zipline from one side of the canyon to the other!

 The Durmitor Ring (Durmitorski Prsten) is the best way to see Durmitor’s dramatic scenery without breaking a sweat.
 You can easily drive (or cycle) the circular route that takes you through mountain villages, lakes and stunning Sedlo Pass.
 This is a beautiful drive through some of Montenegro’s best landscapes and I highly recommend setting aside at least a couple of hours to do it while you visit Durmitor National Park!